 Visible results of these procedures may last up to 3 to 4 months before a new treatment becomes necessary.
 Treatments are virtually painless and patients can return to normal activities immediately after treatment.

 For best results, these treatments should be performed by an experienced professional.

-Costs of Botox injections vary depending on the number of injections and the size of the treatment area.
+Costs of neurotoxin injections vary depending on the number of injections, the brand, and the size of the treatment area.